-Each GRC will be comprised of up to 8 members as follows:
+The GRC will be comprised of up to 8 members as follows:

-• Four members appointed by Kitsap County Commissioners including members representing North Kitsap, Central Kitsap, South Kitsap, and an at-large position.

-Four members, one each appointed by the cities of Bremerton, Bainbridge Island, Port Orchard, and Poulsbo.

-Applicant interviews will be conducted with the GRC.
-Applicants will have the opportunity to present their project and the GRC will have an opportunity to ask questions.
-At the conclusion of interviews the GRC will formulate a funding recommendation for approval by the BOCC and the Bremerton City Council for City HOME funds.

-Appointments for GRC members are made bi-annually by each jurisdiction.
-GRC members are appointed to serve a two year term and can be re-appointed to serve successive terms and/or additional terms.
+- Four members appointed by Kitsap County Commissioners including members representing North Kitsap, Central Kitsap, South Kitsap, and an at-large position. - Four members, one each appointed by the cities of Bremerton, Bainbridge Island, Port Orchard, and Poulsbo. - Appointments for GRC members are made annually by each jurisdiction for a one-year term.
+GRC members can be re-appointed to serve successive terms and/or additional terms.

-E. Conflict of Interest
+F. Conflict of Interest

 - a.
 No member of the GRC shall be beneficially interested, directly or indirectly, in any grant applications which may be made by, though, or under the recommendation of the GRC, in whole or in part, or which may be made for the benefit of his or her office, or accept, directly or indirectly, any compensation, gratuity or reward in connection with such contract from any other person beneficially interested therein (from RCW 42.23.030) - b.
-No member of the GRC shall engage in any activity, including participation in the selection, award, or administration of a grant award or contract if a conflict of interest, real or apparent, exists. - c.
-Additional information on Remote Interest and Potential Bias by Prior Association can be found in the full Conflict of Interest Policy under Appendix F.
+No member of the GRC shall engage in any activity, including participation in the selection, award, or administration of a grant award or contract if a conflict of interest, real or apparent, exists.

+c.
+Additional information on Remote Interest and Potential Bias by Prior Association can be found in the full Conflict of Interest Policy.

-F. Funding Recommendations & Action Plan
+G. Funding Recommendations & Action Plan

 Organizations submitting applications will be notified whether or not the GRC has recommended their proposal for funding.
-The notification will include the date, time and place of the public hearings, during which the recommendations will be considered by the Board of County Commissioners and the Bremerton City Council.
+The notification will include the date, time and place of the public hearings, during which the recommendations will be considered by the Board of County Commissioners and the Bremerton City Council (for city HOME funded projects).

-All applications approved for funding will be included in the County's Action Plan.
-A summary of the Action Plan will be published in the newspaper of record and on the County's website.
-The summaries will describe the contents and purpose of the Action Plan, and include a list of locations where copies of the entire proposed plan may be examined.
-Citizens will be provided a period of at least 15 days to review and comment on the plan.
-Comments or views of citizens will be considered at the public hearings, and a summary of any comments or views not accepted and the reasons therefore, will be attached to the final Action Plan which will be submitted to HUD.
+All applications approved for funding will be included in the County's Action Plan and include contingencies for increases or decreases in actual award amounts from HUD.
+A legal ad will be published in the Kitsap Sun and the Action Plan and information on providing public comment and attending the public hearing will be posted on the County's Coordinated Grant Application Process webpage.
+Citizens will be provided a period of at least 30 days to review and comment on the plan.
+Comments or views of citizens will be considered at the public hearings, and a summary of any comments or views not accepted and the reasons will be attached to the final Action Plan which will be submitted to HUD.

-Kitsap County Block Grant staff will submit the Action Plan, including the projects proposed to be funded, to HUD no later than November 15th of each calendar year, unless HUD instructs us not to submit until an appropriations bill has been enacted and HUD has notified Kitsap County of our actual allocation amounts.
+Kitsap County Block Grant staff will submit the Action Plan, including the projects proposed to be funded, to HUD by November 15th of each calendar year, except in years where the federal budget has been delayed and actual funding awards are not known.
+In these years the Action Plan will be submitted after the County has been notified of its actual award amounts.